 - Set the filter Label (e.g., Age filter).

-- Paste in one of the following code snippets in R CODE based on the structure of your filter variables.
+- Paste in one of the following code snippets in R CODE based on the structure of your filter variables, and replace the names to reference the items in your document (you can use the Properties > General > Name or click on your items to insert them into the code).

-- Using a Nominal variable to filter: Where Age refers to the name of the variable you wish to use to filter, and Combo.box refers to the label of the Combo Box control.
+- Using a Nominal variable to filter: Where Age refers to the Name of the variable you wish to use to filter, and Combo.box refers to the Name of the Combo Box control.

 Age %in% Combo.box

-- Using a Nominal variable to filter: Where Age refers to the name of the variable you wish to use to filter, and Combo.box refers to the label of the Combo Box control.
+- Using a Nominal variable to filter: Where Age refers to the Name of the variable you wish to use to filter, and Combo.box refers to the Name of the Combo Box control.

-Step 3: Apply the filter to desired outputs:
+Step 3: Apply the filter to the desired outputs

-- Go to object Inspector > Inputs > FILTERS & WEIGHT > Filter(s), and choose the filter.
+- Go to object Inspector > Inputs > Filters & Weight > Filter(s), and choose the filter, see How to Apply a Filter for more detail.

 Other Considerations

-- You can apply the filter variable created to outputs on other pages, but those filters will be based off of this specific Combo box on this specific page.
+- You can apply the filter variable created to outputs on other pages.
+Those filters will be based on this specific Combo box on this specific page.
 This is useful if you want a page of filters that will be used to apply to the whole document.

-- To show the same Combo box on multiple pages while keeping the selected items consistent across those pages, see How to Use the Same Control on Multiple Pages for how to do this.
+- In addition to #1 above, you can also show the Combo box on multiple pages while keeping the selected items consistent across those pages; see How to Use the Same Control on Multiple Pages for how to do this.

-- Keep in mind any item(s) selected in the Combo boxes when you Publish a Document will be the default item selected in View Mode.
+- Any item(s) selected in the Combo Boxes when you Publish a Document will be the default item selected in View Mode.

 Next